KhronosGroup/glTF/specification/README.md

 },
 ```

-The `technique` property is optional; if it is not supplied, and no extension is present that defines material properties, then the object shall be rendered using a default material with 50% gray emissive color.
+The `technique` property is optional; if it is not supplied, and no extension is present that defines material properties, then the object will be rendered using a default material with 50% gray emissive color.

 ### Techniques